 New trading platform live and delivering expanded capabilities Hong Kong, 2nd February 2015 – Fidessa group plc (LSE: FDSA) has today announced that China Merchants Sec...

-Tokyo, January 28, 2015 – KVH Co., Ltd., Asia’s leading Information Delivery Platform headquartered in Tokyo, Japan, today announced an agreement to launch &l...
+Tokyo, April 13, 2015 – KVH Co., Ltd., Asia’s leading Information Delivery Platform headquartered in Tokyo, Japan announced today that it has upgraded its net...